prog4biol/pfb2019/pfb.md

 ### Truth

-Lets take a step back, What is truth?
+Lets take a step back...
+What is truth?

 Everything is true, except for: